swapnil-masane/hackerranksolutions/README.md

 # hackerranksolutions
 Hackerrank python solutions

-This is my first python journey.
+This is my python journey.

 I will try to solve as many python problems as possible